 Nothing that I’ve written here should be taken as a rule that people should be applying to their own circumstances as what works best for one person (me) won’t necessarily work well for someone else…but hopefully, some of it may give a few people some ideas.

-Great credit card sign-up bonuses aren’t going away so nobody should be rushing out and spending money that they may not otherwise be spending just to hit a sign-up bonus target.
+Great credit card welcome bonuses aren’t going away so nobody should be rushing out and spending money that they may not otherwise be spending just to hit a welcome bonus target.

 As importantly, you can also avoid having to indulge in any practices that a credit card issuer may frown upon and, with banks getting ever more interested in how we meet their spending targets, that’s never been more important than now.